• Skip to primary navigation

 Role clarity is not a one-time achievement—it’s a discipline that must be tended.

-Catholic school boards rarely struggle because of a lack of commitment—they struggle because governance requires a clarity of role that mission-driven teams don’t always pause to articulate.
 One of the most effective tools we’ve used with boards is a sorting exercise that distinguishes governance from operations in a concrete, practical way.
 The insights it produces are meaningful.

-We’ve prepared a downloadable version for boards ready to begin this conversation.
-And if your board is looking to build a more disciplined, future-focused governance practice, we’d welcome a deeper conversation about how we can support that work.
+And if your board is looking to build a more disciplined, future-focused governance practice, we’d welcome a deeper conversation about how Meitler can support that work.
+Contact us for board training tailored to your school, your board, and your priorities.

 - Megan Famular